mattrussi/gitlab-com-runbooks/docs/monitoring/thanos-compact.md

 #### Resolution

 Use thanos tools from a shell in the compactor's environment to mark these blocks for skipping.
-In our GCE infrastructure, this looks like:

-Marking blocks for no-compact via kube-ctl exec, you will need to find the pod name via the cloud console or via
+In GKE, to mark blocks no-compact via kube-ctl exec, you will need to find the pod name via the cloud console or via the following:

 ```
 in runbooks project:  glsh kube use-cluster ops
 Then in another window:  kubectl get pods -n thanos |grep compactor